Welcome & The Process

 Learn by Doing

-For you to get the most value out of this course, it is important that you take action and apply what you're learning right away - you will learn much better if you immediately apply the ideas you're learning into practice.
-Don't just read through the course in one sitting - commit to writing an adventure, read one lesson at a time, and make sure to take the Action Steps listed at the end of each lesson before moving on.
+You will get the most out of this course if you take action and apply what you're learning right away.
+Don't just read through the entire course in one sitting - read one lesson at a time, and make sure to take the Action Steps listed at the end of each lesson before moving on.

-If you successfully complete all the action steps outlined in this course, at the end you will have created a fun one-shot adventure you can run for your players or publish.
+If you successfully complete all the action steps outlined in this course, by the end of the course you will have a complete one-page adventure you can run for your players or publish.

 Avoid Perfectionism